ntzwrk/blockstack-gpg/README.md

 # blockstack-gpg
 ###### *the python version*

-I currently rewriting this library.
-Heavy work in progress.
+I'm currently rewriting this library.
+So here's heavily work in progress.

 For the old code, see the `legacy` branch.